“What starts here really does change the world.”

 In order to explore her interest in an international healthcare career, 2013 recipient Ali Gilpin used her grant toward a trip to Tanzania, Africa with the Gap Medics program.
 As part of the program, Ali assisted with providing medical and dental services, including assisting a young mother in giving birth.
 Although Ali always enjoyed traveling, she did not know how she could make a living pursing her passion.
 In her words, “The School of Undergraduate Studies Summer Exploration Grant provided me with the opportunity to experience what it would be like to work in the healthcare field in developing countries.”

 For more information or to apply, visit the Eligibility and Application page.
-The 2015 deadline for grant consideration is February 13, 2015.
+The 2015 deadline for grant consideration has been extended to March 31, 2015.